-Today I will show you how to make a primitive survival trap.
+Today I will show you how to make a primitive spear trap for survival.

 This tree is placed right next to our animal trail and it will be the base of our trap.